 The Health Sciences programs are committed to providing quality education in nursing and allied health fields, ensuring each graduate is qualified to enter the healthcare profession.
 Successful health science students are skilled in carrying out precise procedures, empathetic to patient emotions and needs, adaptable to quickly-changing environments and ethical in personal and professional judgments.

 Experienced faculty and hands-on practice in clinical and simulated lab settings prepare students for a variety of high-wage, high-demand careers.
-The estimated entry-level to median salary range in Iowa is $18,497 - $54,686.
+The estimated salary range for Health Sciences graduates is $18,304 - $61,817.

 |Certified Nurse Aide (CNA)||Career Pathway Certificate|